 - bathing your pet with specially formulated shampoos can help

 - cold water alleviates inflammation

 - warm or hot water exacerbates itching

 If these treatments fail, your veterinarian may request to see your pet to determine next steps.
 Steroid creams and antihistamines are available by prescription and may help to alleviate your pet’s symptoms.

+Humans can get fleas.
+Once fleas invade a house they can bite both pets and humans.
 If you are the victim of a flea bite here is what you can do: